noormah-123/ICT-Lab/README.md

 Write your name on line 6, save it, and then head back to GitHub Desktop.<br/>
 Noormah<br>
 hello noormah<br>
-It is done by me.
+It is done by me.<br>
+BS Computer science.